jltaylor-us/StardewRangeHighlight/README.md

 | **J**unimo Huts | `J` | white
 | Bombs | (none) | red/orange

+If the `hotkeysToggle` configuration property is set to `true` then the hotkeys will behave as a toggle switch rather than needing to be held down.

 You can also configure whether to show the inner and outer ranges of bombs, and whether to show the ranges of "ticking" bombs placed on the ground.